 Drooling is defined as saliva flowing outside of your mouth unintentionally.
 It’s often a result of weak or underdeveloped muscles around your mouth, or having too much saliva.

 The glands that make your saliva are called the salivary glands.
-You have six of these glands, and they are located on the bottom of your mouth, in your cheeks, and near your front teeth.
+You have six of these glands, located on the bottom of your mouth, in your cheeks, and near your front teeth.
 These glands typically make 2 to 4 pints of saliva a day.
 When these glands make too much saliva, you may experience drooling.

 Drooling is normal in the first two years of life.
-Infants do not often develop full control of swallowing and the muscles of the mouth until they are between 18 and 24 months old.
-Drooling often occurs when a baby is teething.
-It can also occur in people who have neurological disorders such as cerebral palsy.
+Infants don’t often develop full control of swallowing and the muscles of the mouth until they are between 18 and 24 months old.
+Babies might also drool when they’re teething.

 Diets high in acidic content often cause excessive saliva production.

-Treatment is recommended when drooling is severe; for example, if saliva drips from your lip to your clothing or your drooling interferes with your daily activities and creates social problems.
+Treatment may be recommended when drooling is severe.
+Drooling may be considered severe if saliva drips from your lip to your clothing or your drooling interferes with your daily activities and creates social problems.

-Therapists may also suggest you see a dietitian to modify the amount of acidic foods in your diet.
+Therapists may also suggest that you see a dietitian to modify the amount of acidic foods in your diet.